1. Save time and energy.

 15. Put your data to work.

-Converting your contracts, whether in paper or PDF format, to smart contracts makes it possible for you to extract data from your contracts to automate workflows, drive decisions, and move your business forward.
-You can always connect smart contracts to your favorite systems.
+Converting your contracts, whether in paper or PDF format, to digital contracts makes it possible for you to extract data from your contracts to automate workflows, drive decisions, and move your business forward.
+You can always connect digital contracts to your favorite systems.
 Work smarter and faster with data.

 16. Last but not least, do something good for the planet.